 VVR Residence Permit Procedure

-- entering the Netherlands as a degree-seeking student or study abroad student for 90 days or longer, and
+- Entering the Netherlands as a degree-seeking student or study abroad student for 90 days or longer.

-- a citizen of one of the following countries: Australia, Canada, Japan, New Zealand, South Korea and the U.S.
+- A citizen of one of the following countries: Australia, Canada, Japan, Monaco, New Zealand, South Korea, Vatican City, U.K., and U.S.

 Webster Leiden Campus's Immigration Coordinator will take care of your student residence permit application.
 However, please note that we can only do so if you meet the following requirements: